Rakhi system

-The Rakhi system (Punjabi: ਰੱਖਿਆ; rakhi'a, rakhi'ā, rakhiaa; meaning "security") was a payment-for-protection tributary protectorate scheme practiced by the Dal Khalsa of the Sikh Confederacy in the 18th century.
+The Rakhi system (Punjabi: ਰੱਖਿਆ; rakhi'a, rakhi'ā, rakhiaa; meaning "security") was a tributary protectorate scheme practiced by the Dal Khalsa of the Sikh Confederacy in the 18th century.
 It was alternatively called the Jamadari system.

 Background

 Due to the invasions of Ahmad Shah Abdali, administration in the Punjab had broken down considerably and many bandits, "brigands", and "highwaymen" ran amok terrorizing and stealing from the local population.
-The situation with the local government was no better; the poor administration of Mir Mannu's widow, Muhlani Begum, and the antics of Adina Beg, further worsened the local conditions in the land of five rivers.
-The Mughal officials had become titular in their positions and had no real control or authoritative power anylonger.
-Furthermore, the local economy was in tatters, revenue collection by officials had ceased to function, and powerful landowners, named zamindars, were exploiting the peasantry.
+The situation with the local government was no better; the poor administration of Mir Mannu's widow, Mughlani Begum, and the antics of Adina Beg, further worsened the local conditions in the land of five rivers.
+The Mughal officials had become titular in their positions and had no real control or authoritative power any longer.
+Furthermore, the local economy was in tatters, revenue collection by officials had ceased to function, and powerful feudal lords, named zamindars, were exploiting the peasantry.
 To meet the demand for authority in light of these circumstances, the Dal Khalsa dedicated one or more units to the cause.
 Thus, the Rakhi system came into being.
 The system officially began in the regions under Sikh-rule through the passing of a Gurmata pronouncement of the Sarbat Khalsa in the year 1753.
 It was an improved replacement to the Chauth system.
 Whilst the Chauth system of the Marathas offered civil administration and the deployment of its soldiers (often undesired) in a given area, it did not offer or guarantee the locals protection from foreign invaders or internal troublemakers, in-contrast to the Rakhi system which covered these areas as well.